victronenergy/victron-press/README.md

 Configuration files for Composer, npm, Docker, Git, tests and linters are placed in the root directory.

+### Example request flow
+In this exampel we'll be editing `myfile.md`.
+ - The user visits `/myfile.html`, which contains the VuePress frontend application.
+ - The user presses the "Edit this page" button.
+ - The frontend calls `/api/v1/auth` to check if the user is logged in.
+   - If the user is not logged in, the API call returns a `redirectUrl` where the user should be redirected to log in.
+   - After the login the user will be redirected back to the editor page and this flow starts over again.
+ - The frontend loads `/myfile.md` using a GET call to retrieve the raw Markdown.
+ - The user can now edit the page using the editor.
+   - If an image is inserted, for example `cat.jpg`, it is uploaded by the frontend using a PUT-request to `/images/cat.jpg`, which redirects to the final URL where the image can be accessed.
+ - Once the user presses "Save", the frontend does a PUT to `/myfile.md` to save the modified contents.
+   - The backend commits this content to Git, together with any images that were uploaded and referenced in the Markdown.
+ - The frontend notifies the user that his/her changes will be visible in a few moments once the new VuePress build has finished.

+### Production deployment
+In production [a GitHub machine user](https://github.com/VictronPress) is used for committing and pushing changes to the `www-documentation` repository, as well as pulling the latest code and documentation from GitHub and deploying it to the production web server.

 ## Note for developers
 Always aim to leave the code in a better state than you found it in.